hanye311/MTPrompt-PTM/README.md

 <h2>Installation</h2>

-To use S-PLM project, install the corresponding <code>environment.yaml</code> file in your environment.
+To use MTPrompt-PTM project, install the corresponding <code>environment.yaml</code> file in your environment.
 Or you can follow the <code>install.sh</code> file to install the dependencies.

 <h3>Install using yaml file</h3>